elves/elvish/website/ref/builtin.md

     }
     ```

+    Note that the shadowing of `cd` is only in effect in the local lexical
+    scope.

--   Introspecting the builtin module, for example `keys $builtin:`.
+-   To introspect the builtin module, for example `keys $builtin:`.

 ## Usage Notation